 The long, lazy days spending time in a lounge chair or hammock with a book in hand is truly what captures the spirit of the season in my opinion.

-As a kid I killed the summer reading challenges the local library hosted every summer.
-As if I needed more of an incentive to spend the day reading, the prize of a free book was too much for me to pass up.
+As a kid, I killed the summer reading challenges the local library hosted every summer.
+As if I needed more of an incentive to spend the day reading, the prize of a free book was too much for me to pass up! 🙂

-As a teenager and college student my summers became a little more busy with working, activities and having fun with friends, but I made a point to set aside time to read during those busy summer days.
+As a teenager and college student, my summers became a little more busy with working, activities and having fun with friends, but I made a point to set aside time to read during those busy summer days.

 As a teacher, summertime became my time to read books that were on my own reading level.
-Not that there was anything wrong with the standard fourth grade classics but it was nice to read something with a little bit more of an exciting plot that involved characters my own age. 😉
+Not that there was anything wrong with the standard fourth-grade classics but it was nice to read something with a little bit more of an exciting plot that involved characters my own age. 😉

 And now that I’m a mother I am adamant about setting aside time for myself to read all year long, but I’m even more adamant about setting time aside THIS summer to dig into the humongous pile of books I have been waiting to read.

-The to-read list will always be long as I keep discovering new books to read, there will never be a time where I have managed to read everything I want.
-That’s a good thing though because the thought of running out of good, quality books sounds like my worst nightmare.
+The to-read list will always be ridiculously long as I keep discovering new books to read, there will never be a time where I have managed to read everything I want.
+That’s a good thing though because the thought of running out of good, quality books sounds like my worst nightmare!

-With summer now upon us it’s time to to pull out those books and get to reading but to be really intentional with our time, we have to do a little planning.
+With summer now upon us, it’s time to pull out those books and get to reading but to be really intentional with our time, we have to do a little planning.

 But just like all areas of our lives, if we don’t make a plan to be intentional there is a good chance you could be wondering what happened to all of your summer reading plans at the end of the summer.

-Making a plan for intentional summer reading really isn’t all the intensive but it is giving yourself some room to think about what you would like for your reading goals to be.
+Making a plan for intentional summer reading really isn’t all the intensive but it is giving you some room to think about what you would like for your reading goals to be.

-Here are some tips to consider to when making your intentional summer reading plan.
+Here are some tips to consider when making your intentional summer reading plan.

-One way I do this is everyday I set aside time to read and I protect that reading time like it’s sacred.
+One way I do this is every day I set aside time to read and I protect that reading time like it’s sacred.
 Making it a priority brings me to my next point…

 Schedule it in

-While summer days can appear to be flexible and relaxing, if you have kids who are involved in activities you already know that some of your days are already booked.
+While summer days can appear to be flexible and relaxing if you have kids who are involved in activities you already know that some of your days are already booked.

 Some practical ways to schedule it in could be reading aloud during lunch with your kids, set aside quiet time where other electronic devices are off limits (unless you are reading on your Kindle!) or just simply always having a book with you to read when you get a few minutes.